-F

 Art and Design Italian

 Biology Latin

+Business (new in 2024/25)

 Chemistry Mathematics

 Drama and Theatre Further Mathematics

 Dance Music

 Economics Physics

 English Literature Politics

 French Psychology

 Geography Religious Studies

 History Spanish

 History of Art

-Computer Science
+Computer Science (although this will not be offered from 2024/25)

-In some cases pupils may be permitted to study four A-level subjects over two years.
+In some cases, pupils may be permitted to study four A-level subjects over two years.
 This is only by agreement of the Deputy Head Academic at the point in Year 11 when subject choices are made and only under one of these two conditions:

 - One of the subjects is Further Mathematics (and the pupil reaches the minimum GCSE Mathematics grade required for the study of this subject); - The pupil gains six or more 8 or 9 (or A) grades in their GCSE mock examinations which are sat in November of Year 11 (and the pupil then goes on to gain the minimum required GCSE grades for the study of these subjects).
+Discussions will take place with each pupil intending to embark on 4 A-levels.